intuitive-robots/SimPublisher/README.md

 We recommend using a single WiFi router for PC-headset communication to ensure optimal connectivity.
 Additionally, using a wired cable to connect your PC can significantly reduce latency.

-3. Run the usage examples under the folder `/demos/`, then wear the headset, start the Unity application and enjoy!
+3. Run the usage examples under the folder [`demos/`](./demos), then wear the headset, start the Unity application and enjoy!

 ### Isaac Sim
-Please check [this](./demos/IsaacSim/README.md) for information on how to set up SimPub with Isaac Sim.
+Please check [this readme](./demos/IsaacSim/README.md) for information on how to set up SimPub with Isaac Sim.